Narquelion/lpl-training/assignments/hw1/readme.md

 ### 1.2 bonus

-Write a script that will generate an unreduced, balanced Latin square of order 32.
+Write a script that will generate a "Williams Design"-—a latin square that is balanced for first-order carryover effects—-for any *n*.
+See [this paper](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&ved=0ahUKEwjY9v2bzLfaAhVW_oMKHWzCDGUQFggwMAE&url=https%3A%2F%2Fwww.jstatsoft.org%2Farticle%2Fview%2Fv029c01%2Fv29c01.pdf&usg=AOvVaw1zkkWISYBuV8tZYOv3840_) for a description of how to construct a Williams design.
+See http://statpages.info/latinsq.html for examples of balanced Latin squares for various *n*.
+To cheat, check out this [Pythonic solution](https://medium.com/@graycoding/balanced-latin-squares-in-python-2c3aa6ec95b9).